A Magic Mushroom in a Magic Meadow

 Prior to this amazing experience, I’d already (intuitively but not experientially) realized that manifest “reality” is a holographic mental projection of consciousness.
 But this synchronistic experience seemed to confirm the accuracy of that insight about the holographic nature of our perceived reality.

 Also, after initiation by Guruji I had learned that Hinduism, Buddhism and other spiritual traditions refer to an esoteric ‘third eye’ supposedly located around the middle of the forehead slightly above the eyebrows, and anatomically connected with the pineal gland; that in the Kundalini yoga tradition this ‘third eye’ is associated with the sixth or ajna chakra, which when fully opened supposedly permits universal vision into every place and time without limitation.
 This experience of x-ray/microscopic vision helped confirm what I had heard and read about the existence of such a ‘third eye’ with potential universal vision.

 As to the significance of my unprecedented and spontaneous assumption of a crucifixion posture in the pristine pond, I can only speculate.
 Perhaps this act symbolized soul recognition of incremental rebirth and resurrection from a lower to higher state of spiritual awareness.
-Or perhaps it was the manifestation of a devotional tendency from another lifetime.
+Or perhaps it was the manifestation of a deep devotional tendency from another lifetime.

 What do you think?

 May we remain ever aware and grateful for our divinely blessed lives on this beautiful blue planet Earth, always open to infinitely possible magical blessings beyond our present imagination or conception.